jundalisay/sp/content/en/research/indian/gospel/chapter-29b.md

 615Use a little almond oil.
 I have heard that it cures dizziness."
 KEDĀR: "I shall, sir."
 MASTER (to Chunilal): "Hello!
 How is everything?"
 CHUNILAL: "Everything is all right with us now.
-Balarām Babu and Rākhāl are well at Vrindāvan."
+Balarām Babu and Rakhal are well at Vrindāvan."
 MASTER: "Why have you sent so many sweetmeats?
 (To Harish) Wait a day or two before coming to Dakshineswar.
 You are not well.
 You may fall ill again there.
 (To